Tom Conway: RKO: The Falcon and Val Lewton

-At RKO, Conway's brother George Sanders had starred in three popular "B" movies as The Falcon.
-Sanders tired of the role, so Conway took over as The Falcon's Brother (1942), co-starring with Sanders (Sanders's character was killed off, leaving his brother to assume the mantle of The Falcon).
+At RKO Radio Pictures, Conway's brother George Sanders had starred in three popular "B" movies as The Falcon, eligible man-about-town and amateur detective, constantly being accused of crimes and using his wits to trap the guilty parties and clear his name.
+Sanders had tired of the role, so the pencil-mustached Conway took over as The Falcon's Brother (1942), co-starring with Sanders (Sanders's character was killed off, leaving his brother to assume the mantle of The Falcon).
 Producer Maurice Geraghty later revealed that RKO executives recruited Conway so they could induce Sanders to make one more Falcon picture, after which the series would end.
 "So it was astonishing to them when Tom Conway caught on right away and carried the series on -- even outgrossing the pictures George had made."
 RKO signed Tom Conway to a long-term contract.

-Conway followed this success with an excellent role in Cat People (1942), the first of producer Val Lewton's legendary horror cycle.
+Conway followed this success with an excellent role in Cat People (1942), the first of producer Val Lewton's well remembered horror cycle.
 He had the male lead in a second film for Lewton, I Walked with a Zombie (1942), now regarded as a horror classic.
-Conway was top-billed in Lewton's The Seventh Victim (1943) playing the same role he did in The Cat People though his character was apparently killed in that film.
+Conway was top-billed in Lewton's The Seventh Victim (1943) playing the same role, psychiatrist Dr. Louis Judd, from Cat People.

 Between his Falcon and Val Lewton assignments, RKO starred Conway in B mysteries: A Night of Adventure (1944), Two O'Clock Courage (1945), and Criminal Court (1946).

 Conway was borrowed by United Artists for Whistle Stop (1946), in which he supported George Raft, Ava Gardner, and Victor McLaglen.
 In June 1946, Conway obtained a release from his RKO contract.
-His next film was to be Strange Bedfellows at United Artists.
+He had already left the studio when his last RKO films were released: The Falcon's Alibi (on 1 July), Criminal Court (on 20 November), and The Falcon's Adventure (on 13 December).